 - Put the seasoned beef into a slow cooker, together with the other ingredients, and mix well.
 Be sure to drain the tomatoes before adding them to the dish.
 Cook for at least 6-7 hours on low heat.
 Season with salt and pepper to taste.

-- Whisk the eggs in a medium-sized bowl.
-Add the melted butter.
-Mix psyllium husk and spices in a little bowl.
-Add to the egg mixture while stirring.
-Mix until the batter is smooth, then let it rest and thicken for a couple of minutes.
+- Mix the psyllium husk and spices in a medium bowl.
+Add the melted butter, stirring to combine.
+Gradually add in the eggs, mixing until the batter is smooth, and then let it rest to thicken for a couple of minutes.

-- Fry the tortillas over medium heat—about a minute on each side.
-You should have enough batter to make one tortilla per egg/serving, and each tortilla should be approximately 8-9 inches (20-22 cm) in diameter.
+- Fry the tortillas over medium heat, about 2 minutes per side.
+Once golden, place on a cooling tray.
+You should have enough batter to make one tortilla per serving, and each tortilla should be approximately 5-6" (13-15 cm) in diameter.

 Make a large batch of chili and store in the freezer for a quick and easy weeknight dinner.
-It's perfect served in a bowl, topped with cheese, chopped tomatoes or peppers, and crème fraîche.
+It's perfect served in a bowl, topped with cheese, chopped tomatoes or peppers, and crème fraîche/sour cream.

 If you're more into tacos, you can also make smaller tortillas!
 That way you can easily grab them with your hands!
 You can also elevate the experience with some shredded cheese and chopped fresh cilantro added on top.